 What are some examples of regenerative plants for a garden?

-Examples of regenerative plants include clover, comfrey, and various herbs.
+Clover, comfrey, and various herbs are examples of regenerative plants.
 These plants improve soil health and attract beneficial insects.
 Additionally, they can provide nutrients and aid in pest control naturally.

 Leave a Reply